 Override truck accidents occur when a larger commercial truck, one that is typically higher up off the roadway than traditional vehicles, collides with and subsequently rides up over a smaller vehicle.
 These types of incidents can lead to catastrophic injuries for a driver and passengers inside the smaller car.
 Here, we want to review the most common causes of override truck accidents and discuss potential complications victims could face when trying to recover compensation for their losses.
-Our truck accident lawyer in Houston is prepared to assist you with your case.
+Our truck accident lawyer in Houston is prepared to assist you after a big rig collision.

 An override truck accident happens when the front end of a large commercial truck, such as a semi-truck or tractor-trailer, crashes into the back end of a smaller vehicle.
 Due to the significant height difference, the truck often rides over the rear end of the smaller car.
 This type of collision is extremely dangerous and often results in severe injuries or fatalities.
 The immense force and size of the truck can cause the top of the smaller vehicle to be sheared off, leading to devastating consequences for those inside.